Dangerous and Defective Roads

 Dangerous Highways

 On average, California's drive 14,500 miles annually.
 With Californians traveling over 353 billion miles every year, accidents are an unfortunate fact of life in this state.
 California traffic accidents can leave victims severely injured and tragically result in fatalities far too often.
 While a vehicle accident can happen on any type of roadway, there are certain conditions and situations that make some roadways more dangerous than others.
 For example, low visibility, narrow lanes, dense traffic, poor navigability, speed limit, and many other factors can affect the danger level of a particular highway road.
 In 2018, approximately 3,563 people died in traffic accidents in California.
 California was the state with the second-highest number of traffic deaths in the United States.
-10 of the 15 deadliest stretches are located in Southern California, while only 5 are located in Northern California.
+10 of the 15 deadliest stretches are located in Southern California, and 5 are located in Northern California.
 These stretches average 1.48 fatal collisions per mile, compared to 0.15 for the entire highway network.
 Los Angeles County has by far the most dangerous segments, with 16 targeted highways.

 Interstate 5